MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 All assigned policies help you and the landing zone owners remain compliant.
 No actual workload resources are deployed via DINE or Modify policies.
 We don't recommend this either.
 For more information, see [Should we use Azure Policy to deploy workloads?](/azure/cloud-adoption-framework/ready/enterprise-scale/faq#should-we-use-azure-policy-to-deploy-workloads).
 Only auxiliary or supporting resources or settings are deployed or configured by these DINE policies.

 The Azure landing zones reference implementations use [DINE](/azure/governance/policy/concepts/effects#deployifnotexists) Azure policies to help you achieve policy-driven governance within your Azure environment.
-But maybe you can't use DINE or Modify policies, or you aren't ready to enable this type of [Azure policy](/azure/governance/policy/concepts/effects) because of:
+But maybe you can't use DINE or Modify policies, or you aren't ready to enable this type of [Azure policy effect](/azure/governance/policy/concepts/effects) because of:

 - Regulatory compliance policies, standards, or law restrictions.
 - Strict change control processes that require human approval for every action within your Azure environment.